ashokkrish/spatialEpisim/README.md

 ## Directory structure

+    /
     |---R/
     |---gadm/
     |---misc/
     |---seeddata/
     |---tif/
     |   |---cropped/
     |---www/
     |   |---MP4/
     |

-    /
-    |---config/
-    |---data/
-    |---dist/
-    |---docs/
-    |---functions/
-    |---images/
-    |---scripts/
-    |---node_modules/
-    |---src/
-    |   |---components/
-    |   |---elements/
-    |   |---mixins/
-    |   |---pages/
-    |

-- `config/` folder for core project setup.
+- `R/` folder with R scripts sourced in app.R.
+- `gadm/` folder with .RDS files with a database of Global Administrative Areas.
-- `data/` folder with all data for the template including rest of config and resources for pages.
+- `seeddata/` folder with seed data for selected countries.
-- `dist/` is the directory to deploy to production.
-- `docs/` documentation.
-- `functions/` directory with Firebase [cloud functions](https://firebase.google.com/docs/functions/) used for notifications, optimizations, saving data, etc.
+- `tif/` folder .
-- `images/` is for static images.
+- `www/` is for static model flowcharts.
-- `scripts/` contains scripts that helps user to work with the project and it's data ([docs](./firebase-utils.md)).
-- `node_modules/` is the place of Node dependencies.
-- `src/` is where you store all of your source code and do all of your development.
-  - `components/` is where you keep your new LitElement custom elements.
-  - `elements/` is where you keep your old Polymer custom elements.
-  - `mixins/` is where you keep your shared component mixins.
-  - `pages/` is where you keep your pages' description.
+  - `MP4/` is where simulation output images and MP4 animation are saved.

 ## Credits